hanzala211/mini-git/Readme.md

 - **Branch References**: Branch reference system with HEAD tracking that updates on each commit
 - **Branch Management**: Create and list branches, with automatic switching on creation
 - **Checkout**: Switch between branches with intelligent working directory updates
+- **Merge**: Fast-forward merge support that combines branches when the current branch is an ancestor of the merged branch

 ## What's Next

-I'm planning to add `merge`, `status`, and `log` commands next.
-These will complete the core workflow and make this a fully functional version control system!
+I'm planning to add `status` and `log` commands next.